 - Registration: Student may pick-up test information in the Counseling Office and register on-line by Clicking Here.

 - Fee: Yes.
-If a student is eligible for a fee waiver, they can take the SAT or SAT Subject Tests for free and get other benefits to apply to college.
+If a student is eligible for a fee waiver, they can take the ACT for reduced fee/free and get other benefits to apply to college.

 ADVANDED PLACEMENT (AP) EXAMS